 as a glue language for external libraries or executables written in C, Fortran, R, Java, .NET, Matlab, etc.

-for data munging, i.e. mapping image and meta-data from a diversity of formats (raw binary, html, CSV, TIFF, HDF5, etc.) and sources (file system, databases, http, ftp, cloud storage) into more convenient formats.
+for data munging, such as mapping image and meta-data from a diversity of formats (raw binary, html, CSV, TIFF, HDF5, etc.) and sources (file system, databases, http, ftp, cloud storage) into more convenient formats.

 as a scripting language for imaging software such as ZEN, μManager, CellProfiler, MeVisLab, ArcGIS, Amira, ParaView, VisIt, GIMP, Blender, OMERO, BisQue, etc.